 12. Return with the Elixir

-The elixir in the Hero’s Journey is the final reward the hero brings with them on their return to the ordinary world.
+The elixir in the Hero’s Journey is the final reward the hero brings with them on their return, bridging their two worlds.
 It’s a reward hard earned through the various relationships, tests, and growth the hero has experienced along their journey.
 The “elixir” can be a magical potion, treasure, or object, but it can also be intangible—love, wisdom, knowledge, or experience.

 Without the return, the story would have a linear nature, a beginning and an end.
 In bringing the self-actualized hero home to the ordinary world, the character arc is completed, and the changes they’ve undergone through the journey are solidified.
-They’ve overcome the unknown, and though they’re returning to the ordinary world, they can no longer resume their old life, given their new insight and experiences in the special world.
+They’ve overcome the unknown, and though they’re returning home, they can no longer resume their old life because of their new insight and experiences.

 The small yet mighty hero Bilbo is accompanied on his journey home by his mentor Gandalf, as well as the allies he gathered along his journey.
-He returns with many rewards—his dagger, his golden ring, and his 1/14th split of the treasure—yet his greatest rewards are his experience, and the relationships with the friends and allies he has made along the way.
+He returns with many rewards—his dagger, his golden ring, and his 1/14th split of the treasure—yet his greatest rewards are his experience and the friends he has made along the way.
 Upon entering the Shire Bilbo sings a song of adventure, and the mentor Gandalf remarks, “My dear Bilbo!
 Something is the matter with you, you are not the hobbit you were.”

 The final pages of The Hobbit explore Bilbo’s new self in the Shire, and how the community now sees him as a changed hobbit—no longer quite as respectable as he once was, with odd guests who visit from time to time.
 Bilbo also composes his story “There and Back Again,” a tale of his experiences, underlining his greatest reward—stepping outside of the Shire and into the unknown, then returning home, a changed hobbit.